Clear Guidance, No Confusion

 A federally regulated appeal process specifically for employer-sponsored, self-funded health insurance plans governed by the Employee Retirement Income Security Act (ERISA).
 These appeals follow strict federal procedural rules that differ from state-regulated insurance plans.
 You must exhaust all internal appeal levels before pursuing legal action in federal court.

-• Not for individual or marketplace insurance plans (those follow state laws)
+• NOT for individual/marketplace insurance plans (those follow state laws)

 Quick Comparison